ragu222/charges-may-apply/README.md

 }
 ```

+Your google sheet ID you won't know until you create you Sheet.
+Once you've created it come back and fill this part in.
+The googlesheetId is the part of the Sheets link that is a long string of letters and numbers.

 ###Python script

 Next, install `pip`.
 If you're not familiar with Python, `pip` is Python's package installer.
 You'll need a couple of non-default python packages to work with the Google Sheets API: